Édson

-Édson (Brazilian Portuguese: [ˈɛtsõ]) is a Brazilian name, often spelled Edson.
+Édson, often spelled Edson, is a name common in Portuguese.

 The name is found as early as the 1920s, for example in the name of the businessman Edson Queiroz.
-The most famous holder of the name is the footballer Pelé, born Edson Arantes do Nascimento, although his name given as Edison on his birth certificate.
-The name "Édson" alone has been taken as a mononym by many Brazilian footballers, but most notably Édson Boaro (1959) from the 1986 World Cup squad.
+The most famous holder of the name is the footballer Pelé, born Edson Arantes do Nascimento, although his name is given as Edison on his birth certificate.
+The name Édson alone has been taken as a mononym by many Brazilian footballers, but most notably Édson Boaro (1959) from the 1986 World Cup squad.